MMeowhite/Profile_Website_Template/public/blogs/resources/2025/02/β2_Adrenergic_Neurotrophin_Feedforward_Loop_Promotes_Pancreatic_Cancer.md

 The statistical ratio pattern of peripherin by IHC stain is consistent with incidence of PDAC.

-​	Taken together, The authors summary the observation that these results suggest that **chronic stress and increased circulating catecholamines lead to an expansion of intrapancreatic nerves.** But we still don't know the reason why upregulation of ADRB2 expression and neuron density in PDAC sample contribute to transition from early stage PanIN to late stage PanIN.
+​	Taken together, these results suggest that **chronic stress and increased circulating catecholamines lead to an expansion of intrapancreatic nerves.** But we still don't know the reason why upregulation of ADRB2 expression and neuron density in PDAC sample contribute to transition from early stage PanIN to late stage PanIN.

 <img src="./assets/result1.png" alt="result1" style="zoom:25%;" />

-### ADRB2 Blockade Significantly Increases Overall Survival in KPC Mice
+### 2.2 ADRB2 Blockade Significantly Increases Overall Survival in KPC Mice

 ​	To further verify the ADRB2 Blockage effects in **spontaneous PDAC model**, authros utilized the **LSL-*Kras*^+/LSL-G12D^;LSL-*Trp53*^+/R172H^;*Pdx1*-Cre (KPC) model**, which develops early PanIN lesions at 7–9 weeks of age, advanced PanIN lesions at 13–15 weeks, and PDAC by 17–19 weeks.
 The authors design the same experiment(H&E stain, IHC stain, qPCR) to prove the significant neural invasion in the KPC mice model.